 Free-supply and sample lines need explicit flags.
 Apparel distributors may include sample pieces, replacement items, or promotional supply lines at nil or discounted value.
 If the spreadsheet only captures positive taxable rows, those lines can disappear even though they explain a quantity movement or a customer conversation later.
 A sample_flag or line_type column gives reviewers a way to separate commercial sales from exceptions.

 Recipient-side work is the mirror image.
 The retailer receiving the invoice may need the same structured rows to match purchase records and tax credits, so GSTR-2B ITC reconciliation for recipient retailers becomes easier when the distributor invoice was extracted with customer GSTIN, HSN, taxable value, and tax amount intact.
+The same retailer's AP team usually handles other purchase categories alongside stock — store fit-out items, billing terminals, and back-office laptops — and the discipline of preserving HSN, GST splits, and section-194Q flags carries across; the workflow for pulling Indian IT hardware purchase invoices into an asset-aware Excel sheet follows the same row-grain logic applied to fixed assets instead of garments.
 For businesses where these same size-matrix invoices also feed stock valuation or landed-cost analysis, the related apparel size-matrix landed-cost workflows show why preserving style, size, and quantity at the earliest extraction stage matters beyond GST filing.

 Review The Excel File Before GSTR-1 Or Tally Import